NVIDIA-ISAAC-ROS/isaac_ros_jetson/README.md

 As an illustration, consider a scenario where your board is under high power demand.
 In such a case, a node that reads the diagnostics message can dynamically adjust the `nvp` power mode or even disable certain nodes that are consuming excessive computational resources.
 This dynamic power management capability is a key feature of the tool.

+Using the `isaac_ros_jetson` package in a Docker container can greatly improve the robustness and reliability of your project.
+This method ensures a consistent and isolated environment, reducing compatibility issues and making deployment across different platforms easier.

 ---

 ## Documentation